 Due to the complexity of the ArgusBio monitoring station (many components, limited power to supply all components simultaneously) and the natural system under observation, installation is a task for experts: the cameras need to be geo-referenced, the sequence of image acquisition needs to be tuned to the expected dynamics of the environment (light, tide, occurrence of relevant features) and the available power supply or communication bandwidth.
 Experience shows that this is an iterative process that can take considerable time and resources: analysis of a series of images, sometimes spanning a spring-neap cycle can be necessary to see whether the settings are right.
 As ArgusBio is a monitoring system based on visual observations, the availability and quality of its data strongly depend on the light conditions, i.e. weather and the day/night rhythm.
 Since this day/night rhythm differs from the tidal rhythm and changes through the seasons, it is not always easy to gather a consistent and well-structured data set.

 The ArgusBio monitoring station can be a useful tool in situations where high-resolution data in space and/or time are required, or for projects where simultaneous data on several biological features and their environment are needed.
-These can be research projects about the functioning of the natural intertidal system (e.g. foodweb studies, salt marsh development) or projects that closely study the process and effects of altering the system (e.g. and other Building with Nature pilots).
+These can be research projects about the functioning of the natural intertidal system (e.g. foodweb studies, salt marsh development) or projects that closely study the process and effects of altering the system (e.g. the Galgeplaat nourishment and other Building with Nature pilots).
 Another advantage of ArgusBio is its possible application at remote locations.
 Due to the effort related to installation, their application is more economic in long-term projects than in short-term projects.
 The high time-resolution means that ArgusBio gives more detailed information about e.g. the dynamics of bird occurrence than traditional counts.
 How this high-resolution data compares to the traditional low-resolution data is yet unknown.
 Moreover, the high frequency is not compatible with current environmental regulations and management practices.

 Application provides the most valuable information if the station is operational well in advance of the execution of a project, such that a representative baseline or reference is obtained.
 Depending on the dynamics of the natural or altered system, the station should remain operational for several years; macrofauna on the nourishment on the Galgeplaat had not yet fully recovered after three years.
 The ArgusBio monitoring system can also be applied in a customized ‘light’ version, i.e. only a pan/tilt/zoom camera if birds are of main interest, or only a multi-spectral camera for algae.
 The images from ArgusBio are very suitable to explain what is happening to the general public.